FurryCoders/FALocalRepo/README.md

     * `regex`<br>
     Use regular expressions to search the database.
 Full regex syntax is supported in all fields.

+    * `case`<br>
+    Turn on case sensitivity on ALL fields.
+This works in both normal and regex mode.

     * `web`<br>
     Search on the website directly.
-Only user, title, tags and rating will be used.
+Only user, title, tags, description and rating will be used.

 Results are ordered by username and date.<br>
+When turned on case sensitivity will be enabled for all fields, this means that, for example, 'tiger' won't match anything as the species is saved as 'Tiger' on FA.<br>
 If no results can be found in the local database the program will prompt to run the search on the website instead.

-\* *As shown on the submission page on the main site.*<br>
+\* *As shown on the submission page on the main site.*
-&#10013; *Fields matched without case sensitivity*

 ### Repair database
 Selecting this entry will start the automatic database repair functions.
 These are divided into three steps: